Today's tree house designs have risen to new heights! Regardless of one's age, there's something about a

 house design that is just right for you.
 Once again, to quote Andrea Wenning of Germany's Baumraum, "In a

 treehouse, you're not on the ground and you're not flying.
 It's somewhere in the mid-

 dle — like floating between earth and heaven.”

-as we frequently add new images of tree houses to our site.
+Please check back often or subscribe to our RSS feed, as we fre- quently add new images of tree houses to our site.